josehu07/DiskANN/README.md

 Benefits of using TensorStore as the index storage backend:
 * Shareable index files across multiple array formats with a uniform API
-    * Port to TensorStore zarr with nothing fancy, compare
+* Asynchronous I/O for high-throughput access
 * Automatic handling of data caching
-    * Change to use TensorStore caching, compare
-* Asynchronous I/O for high-throughput access
-    * Maybe?
-Identify async.
-I/O opportunities
 * Controlled concurrent I/O with remote storage backend
-    * Future work

 ## Build